thejohnnathan/darksight-2/README.md

 Want to contribute?
 Great!

-John Durtche uses Vue + Vite + SASS for the fastest development.
+John Durtche uses Gulp + SASS for the fastest development but recommends Vue + Vite for builds.

 If you have comments, suggestions, bugs, or anything to report, you can contact John directly by [email].